 Ocean Thermal Energy Conversion is another technology still in the R&D phase.
 This technology relies on the temperature gradient between the deep ocean and the surface.
-A 105 kW demonstration plant is currently in service off the island of Hawaii.
+A prototype plant is currently operating in Hawaii.

 Biomass

 Biomass refers to field crops grown for that specific purpose, as well as to field crop waste materials.
 Biomass can be burned directly to generate heat, or to generate steam for power generation.
 In this application, biomass is essentially very immature (not yet fossilized) coal, acceptable because the carbon it contains is of contemporary origin.